 Articles and blogs devoted to the analysis and, occasionally, criticism of community associations often discuss the concept as if it were just another subdivision of local government.
 It is a common perception because so much discussion about this unique housing type is devoted to questions of governance.
 We have boards of directors, which in some respects appear to be like city councils.
-There are property managers who carry out many of the same functions as city staff.
+Property managers carry out many of the same functions as city staff.
 The property so governed has many of the same physical accouterments as a town or citystreets, utilities, parking, recreation facilities, etc.

-There are controls which are seemingly analogous to municipal government, where ordinances such as zoning place restrictions on individual property rights in order to give effect to the paramount needs of the city or countyas determined by the elected policy-makers.
-But while these two governance systems may appear similar, their respective legal bases are really quite different.
-Understanding this difference may help to understand why the occasional characterization of community associations as "mini-governments" or "quasigovernment agencies" is particularly inapt and can lead to false assumptions about community associations.
+Controls are seemingly analogous to municipal government, where ordinances such as zoning place restrictions on individual property rights to give effect to the paramount needs of the city or countyas determined by the elected policy-makers.
+But while these two governance systems may appear similar, their respective legal bases are quite different.
+Understanding this difference may help to understand why the occasional characterization of community associations as "mini-governments" or "quasi-government agencies" is inapt and can lead to false assumptions about community associations.

 The sovereignty of our political government is subject to the limitations imposed upon its authority by various constitutional provisions, but its continued existence, short of war or violent revolution, is assured.
-A community association is not a sovereign entity, even though in many cases and in many of its duties, it appears as one.
-Its continued existence is wholly dependent upon the collective will of the owners of the property, and it has no assurance whatever of perpetual life.
+A community association is not a sovereign entity, even though often and in many of its duties, it appears as one.
+Its continued existence depends wholly upon the collective will of the owners of the property, and it has no assurance of perpetual life.

-Most of the law of community associations, both common and statutory, is based upon one fundamental conceptthat the interests of the individual and those of the community must function in a kind of consensual harmony in order for the community association to work.
-That is, virtually every operation of a community association, and all of its authority, is derived from a private, contractual relationship among the owners--imposed by covenants which are recorded against each individual's property.
-These agreements, in the form of the CC&Rs and corporate bylaws, are dependent upon the collective will of the parties to that contractthe owners, and others who may share an ownership interest, such as mortgage lendersto keep the community in existence.
+Most of the law of community associations, both common and statutory, is based upon one fundamental conceptthat the interests of the individual and those of the community must function in a consensual harmony for the community association to work.
+Virtually every operation of a community association and all its authority is derived from a private, contractual relationship among the owners--imposed by covenants recorded against everyone's property.
+The California Supreme Court has routinely and recently characterized the relationship between a community, and it's owners as contractual.1 These agreements, in the CC&Rs and corporate bylaws, depend upon the collective will of the parties to that contractthe owners, and others who may share an ownership interest, such as mortgage lendersto keep the community in existence.
 The entity exists only with their continuing acquiescence.
 At any time, these owners, by whatever voting percentage is required, could terminate the community association by the simple expedient of amending the governing documents to eliminate it.
-Of course, the voting percentage may in some cases be as high as 100% of the owners.
-Also, the law of partition and corporate dissolution would have to come in to play in order to parcel out the common property, and the interests of lenders would have to be considered, but at least in theory, it can be done.
+Of course, the voting percentage may sometimes be as high as 100% of the owners.
+Also, the law of partition and corporate dissolution would have to come in to play to parcel out the common property, and the interests of lenders would have to be considered, but at least in theory, it can be done.

-The authority of the community association is not derived from constitutional law, per se, but rather from the common law of contract, as augmented by a few relevant statutes, and as such, is completely at the mercy of the parties to the contractusually the owners of the separate interests.
-Government agencies are founded upon the principal of government supremacy--that while they must recognize and obey the constitutional rights and liberties of the individual, the public interest, where it has been clearly defined, is always paramount, and the rights of individuals must give way to it when a conflict in authority arises.
+The authority of the community association is not derived from constitutional law, per se, but rather from the common law of contract, as augmented by a few relevant statutes, and is completely at the mercy of the parties to the contractusually the owners of the separate interests.
+Government agencies are founded upon the principle of government supremacy--that while they must recognize and obey the constitutional rights and liberties of the individual, the public interest, where it has been defined, is always paramount, and the rights of individuals must give way to it when a conflict in authority arises.

 There are no better examples than the right of the government to tax its citizens and the right of Eminent Domain.
-To the extent of its authority to levy taxes on individuals, the government's authority is clearly superior to that of any individual citizen.
+For its authority to levy taxes on individuals, the government's authority is superior to that of any individual citizen.
 Similarly, where the public's need for property exists, the government may acquire it (with adequate compensation to the owner) for such public benefits as rights of way or redevelopment.
-Now of course, each of these governmental powers is limited by certain constitutional guarantees such as equal protection and due process, but when those requirements are satisfied, the government is free to act without further restraint.
-The importance of the public, or "community," interest as it relates to government is clearly carved into stone, and in this democracy little doubt of the supremacy of the public interest, as defined and limited by the Constitution, exists.
+Now each governmental power is limited by certain constitutional guarantees such as equal protection and due process, but when those requirements are satisfied, the government may act without further restraint.
+The importance of the public, or "community," interest as it relates to government is carved into stone, and in this democracy little doubt of the supremacy of the public interest, as defined and limited by the Constitution, exists.
 Such assumptions are based upon hundreds of years of constitutional law and history.

-The right of individual property ownership is clearly paramount to the common interest in a community association.
-There is no mechanism, in the absence of severe damage or destruction,1 whereby a typical community association could take possession of an individual's separate interest no matter how pressing the need, unless it were the result of foreclosure of a lien for non-payment of assessments, for example--a remedy provided under the contract upon which the community is created and funded.
+The right of individual property ownership is paramount to the common interest in a community association.
+There is no mechanism, absent severe damage or destruction,2 whereby a typical community association could take possession of an individual's separate interest no matter how pressing the need, unless it resulted from foreclosure of a lien for non-payment of assessments, for examplea remedy provided under the contract upon which the community is created and funded.
 There is no community association equivalent to "Eminent Domain."

-So, while we sometimes describe them as "mini-governments" or "quasi governmental agencies" community associations are anything but.
-They have no power outside of that conferred upon them by the covenants imposed upon the individual properties.
+So, while we sometimes describe them as "mini-governments" or "quasi-governmental agencies," community associations are anything but.
+They have no power outside of that conferred upon them by the covenants recorded against the individual properties.
 They have no "sovereign" or constitutional right to exist independent of those contracts, and they exist only until the parties agree to amend the covenants.
-As such, community associations are not "governments" at all, but merely real property with a management and organizational scheme imposed upon it.
+Community associations are not "governments, but merely a management and organizational scheme imposed upon real property.
 They cannot print money.
-Their continuing existence is completely reliant upon the owners adhering to the contract and continuing to supply the necessary operating capital.
-They are also quite capable of becoming obsolete.
-When they do, there will be no constitutional precedent to save them, only the laws of economics will ultimately govern their fate.
+Their continuing existence is reliant upon the owners adhering to the contract and continuing to supply the necessary operating capital.
+They can also become obsolete.
+When they do, there will be no constitutional precedent to save them; only the laws of economics will ultimately govern their fate.